geoscixyz/em/content/maxwell1_fundamentals/formative_laws_and_people/biot_savart.rst

 	\mathbf{b}= \frac{\mu_{0}}{4 \pi} \int_{C} \frac{i \mathbf{dl} \times \mathbf{r}}{\mathbf{r}^3}

-In stead state, this equation is fundamental to forward model magnetic flux created by an active source such as a loop.
+In steady state, this equation is fundamental to forward model magnetic flux created by an active source such as a loop.
 It is closely related to the Ampere's law.

 Some examples
 *************